Transparency

 Janine El-Saghir

 • Card type: Revolving credit cards with flexible repayment — pay in full or in installments.
-Interest-free period of up to 59 days.
+The interest-free period of up to 59 days applies to eligible card purchases, but not to cash withdrawals or transfer services.

-• Card options: Barclays Visa Credit Card, Barclays Visa Gold, Barclays Platinum Double (Visa + Mastercard)
+• Card options: easybank Visa Credit Card, easybank Visa Gold, easybank Platinum Double (Visa + Mastercard)

-• Foreign currency fees: None for Barclays Visa and Platinum Double; fees apply to Visa Gold outside the Eurozone.
+• Foreign currency fees: None for easybank Visa and Platinum Double; fees apply to Visa Gold outside the Eurozone.

-• Extra benefits: All 3 Barclays credit cards offer 5% travel discount via Reiseservice Plus.
+• Extra benefits: All 3 easybank credit cards offer a 5% travel discount via Reiseservice Plus.
 Gold and Platinum include additional perks.

 • Mobile app & services: Full account management via mobile app; Apple Pay, Google Pay, contactless payments via NFC